Michael Brosseau Player Props: Brewers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 26th in MLB with a collective 7.9 strikeouts per nine innings.
+- The pitching staff for the Tigers has a collective 8.1 K/9, which ranks 25th in the league.

-- The Tigers' 4.87 team ERA ranks 23rd across all league pitching staffs.
+- The Tigers have a 4.65 team ERA that ranks 22nd across all MLB pitching staffs.

-- Tigers pitchers combine to rank 22nd in baseball in home runs given up (29 total, 1.5 per game).
+- Tigers pitchers combine to rank 23rd in baseball in home runs surrendered (32 total, 1.5 per game).

-- Boyd (0-1) gets the starting nod for the Tigers in his fourth start of the season.
-He has a 4.50 ERA in 14 2/3 innings pitched, with 11 strikeouts.
+- Lorenzen (0-0) gets the starting nod for the Tigers, his third of the season.

-- In his most recent time out -- in relief on Sunday -- the lefty threw 2/3 innings against the Baltimore Orioles while surrendering hits.
+- His last time out was in relief on Saturday when the righty tossed 2/3 innings against the Baltimore Orioles while giving up hits.

-- The 32-year-old has put up a 4.50 ERA and 7.1 strikeouts per nine innings across three games this season, while allowing a batting average of .222 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.